Experiment Progress Bar Redesign

 • Select statistical analysis model (CI method)

-• Customize precision target
+• Select default or customized precision target

 The new progress bar marks a linear journey towards a precision target.
 We hope it gives every team renewed confidence and clarity.